pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

-To assess the stability of Algorithm \ref{algorithm2} over extended periods, we conduct a very-long time numerical experiment, $[0,50]$.
-To mitigate the cumulative numerical errors inherent to such experiment, we select the Runge-Kutta method (RK4) as the control group for comparison in our study.
-Here we still select 1/3 of parameters for update, where the averaged absolute error is calculated as mean values from three different runs, and our parameter update strategy employs two distinct approaches: the first consistently incorporates the first layer in update (denoted by ``w/ first layer"), while the second imposes no mandatory inclusion of any specific layer (denoted by ``vanilla").
-We draw the results in Fig. \ref{Exp3.1b}, and even by time $t=50$, the averaged absolute error remains on the order of $10^{-5}$, demonstrating the method's sustained stability over a long time.
+To assess the long-time stability of Algorithm~\ref{algorithm2} and the cumulative numerical errors over extended periods, we extend the time interval to $[0,50]$, and consider the fourth order Runge-Kutta method (RK4) as the control group for comparison in our study.
+We still update $1/3$ of the parameters per iteration, where the averaged absolute error is calculated as mean values from three independent runs.
+Our parameter update strategy employs two distinct approaches: the first consistently incorporates the first layer in update (denoted by ``w/ first layer"), which involves all the weights that connect the embedding layer and hidden layer in Fig.~\ref{fig2}, while the second imposes no mandatory inclusion of any specific layer (denoted by ``vanilla").
+We draw the results in Fig.~\ref{Exp3.1b}(left), and even by time $t=50$, the averaged absolute error of RK4 remains on the order of $10^{-5}$, demonstrating the method's sustained stability over a long time.
 Furthermore, recognizing the potential superiority of the ``with first layer" strategy for parameter updates, we replicate the experimental framework to conduct an additional experiment over an ultra-long time, $[0,500]$.
-The results of this experiment, which are depicted in Fig. \ref{Exp3.1c}, underscore our algorithm's exceptional accuracy and remarkable stability over an extensively prolonged period.
+The results of this experiment, which are depicted in Fig.~\ref{Exp3.1b}(right), underscore our algorithm's exceptional accuracy and remarkable stability over an extensively prolonged period.

+The main difference between Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} is that Algorithm \ref{algorithm2} resamples the parameters to be evolved at each time step.
+In Fig. \ref{Exp3.1d}, we plot the absolute errors of both algorithms with different parameter update strategies.
+We find that resampling the parameters to be evolved at each step always outperforms constantly updating a fixed subset of parameters.
+Thus, we adopt Algorithm~\ref{algorithm2} in the following numerical experiments.